hivemq/mqtt-cli/docs/04_subscribe.md

 # Subscribe
 ***
 Subscribes a client to one or more topics.
-If the Subscribe command is not called in Shell-Mode it will block the console by default and write the received publishes to the console.
+If the Subscribe command is not called in Shell-Mode, it will block the console and write the received publishes to the console.

 ## Simple Examples

 |Command                                         |Explanation                                                              |
 |------------------------------------------------|-------------------------------------------------------------------------|
-| ``hivemq-cli sub -t topic`` | Subscribe to a topic on default settings and block the console.
+| ``hivemq-cli sub -t topic`` | Subscribe to a topic with default settings and block the console.
-| ``hivemq-cli sub -t test1 -t test2``| Subscribe to the topics test1 and test2 on default settings and block the console.
+| ``hivemq-cli sub -t test1 -t test2``| Subscribe to the topics 'test1' and 'test2' with default settings and block the console.
-| ``hivemq-cli sub -t test -h localhost -p 1884``| Subscribe to topic test at localhost:1884.
+| ``hivemq-cli sub -t test -h localhost -p 1884``| Subscribe to topic 'test' at a broker with the address 'localhost:1884'.

 See also